Pramath1234/Astra_robotics_life_science_model/README.md

         print(y_pred)

-The above lines of code are designed to evaluate the model and then print the mean squared error the model.
-We are then printing the y_pred values.

 The below lines of code are used to create the new set of data for X columns which uses the dataset df1 which has no predefined Y columns.
 We are performing the below operations to predict the entire Y column based on the model we have trained in the previous section.
 We obtain the new y_pred columns after running the trained model on the set X_new, and we print it thus completing the model.
         import pandas as pd